 Not all places in Europe accept credit cards.
 Not all credit cards are equally accepted.
 Visa cards are favoured in the UK and Scandinavia.
 In the rest of Europe, Mastercard tends to be more popular.
 The next most popular card is American Express, though use may incur an additional fee.
-Diner’s Card, JCB, etc are rarely accepted.
-In almost all cases, a pin number will also be needed to use a credit card in Europe.
+Diner’s Card, JCB, etc are rarely accepted, especially outside of large cities.
+In almost all cases, a chip and pin number will also be needed to use a credit card in Europe.

 Most places in Europe no longer accept traveller’s cheques.
 There are also limited possibilities to exchange these for cash.